windweller/play-to-grade/bounce/programs/data/README.md

 - If the player/agent cannot control the paddle, or the paddle goes the wrong direction, we unify them into one label "whenMove-error", and ignore all other labels.
 - If the paddle does not bounce, this means we can't control the ball to reach any other potential bug state, we also tag programs with just one label "whenPaddle-noBounce".

-**Note**

-We corrected a data uniqueness check issue that made us under-counted the number of unique programs in our dataset.
-This does not affect the binary prediction task and results showed in the paper, but it does affect the numbers (number of programs) that we report.
-The ArXiv report has been corrected, but not the NeurIPS version.